 Step 2: Make it easy for parents to attend

 Understand the challenges of a working or busy parent.
-Make sure that there are plenty of opportunities for parents to tour and engage with your school regardless of their working time.
-Many schools are moving to having a weekly time set aside for tours and prospective parent time.
+Make sure that there are plenty of opportunities for parents to tour and engage with your school regardless of their work schedule.
+Many schools are starting to set aside weekly time for tours and prospective parents.
 You must meet the customer when it is convenient for them – not you.
-If that means that you need to have multiple open houses or multiple events, then do so.
+If that means that if you need to have multiple open houses or multiple events, then do so.
 You need to work around the schedule of your customers and make it easy to “buy” you.

 Step 3: Gather your data